r-Techsupport/TechSupportBot/documentation/privacy_policy.md

 ## 1. Introduction

-This Privacy Policy explains how TechSupportBot ("the bot"), a self-hosted Discord bot operated by the r/TechSupport moderation team for the [r/TechSupport discord server](https://discord.com/invite/2EDwzWa), collects, uses, stores and deletes information about users who interact with it on Discord servers where the Bot is present.
+This Privacy Policy explains how TechSupportBot ("the bot"), a self-hosted Discord bot operated by the r/TechSupport moderation team for the [r/TechSupport Discord server](https://discord.com/invite/2EDwzWa), collects, uses, stores and deletes information about users who interact with it on Discord servers where the Bot is present.
 By using any server where TechSupportBot is active, you acknowledge the practices described here.

 The Bot is self-hosted and operates exclusively within Discord in compliance with [Discord's Terms of Service](https://discord.com/terms) and [Developer Policy](https://support-dev.discord.com/hc/en-us/articles/8563934450327-Discord-Developer-Policy).